 Political education for U.S. organizers who engage with Guatemalan movements and bring lessons home for critical cross-border solidarity

 Our delegations are opportunities for NISGUA network members to exchange with our Guatemalan partners.
 Delegations respond to the call of Guatemalan organizations for international solidarity and form part of a multi-faceted strategy to protect and expand political space and obtain greater security for their organizing efforts.

-Participants will return home having had the opportunity to deeply reflect on the importance of cross-border solidarity, equipped with new resources to effectively and strategically stand with Guatemalan human rights defenders as an international community that continues to work for social change from within the U.S.
+Delegates are activists who are interested in integrating international solidarity into their local organizing.
+We support participants to connect learnings to their own political work through interactive workshops and guided opportunities for reflection.
+Participants return home with a deepened understanding and practice of solidarity, equipped with new resources to effectively and strategically stand with Guatemalan human rights and environmental defenders as an international community that continues to work for social change from within the U.S.

 This delegation was in service to IEN’s commitment to global grassroots environmental organizing, Indigenous women’s leadership, and grassroots feminism aligned with Indigenous cosmovision.
 Read more

 Including a visit to Copal AA, lessons on Guatemalan history from genocide survivors, and workshops on Indigenous leadership, this delegation resourced the next generation of Indigenous leaders to have an internationalist lens in their organizing.
 Read more

 2017: Women and the work of liberation in Guatemala